dingotiles/dingo-postgresql-release/README.md

 If a cell/server is lost, then replicas on other cells are promoted to be the master of each cluster, and the front facing router automatically starts directly traffic to the new master.

+Refer to the [Gettig Started](./GETTING_STARTED.md) guide for more information patroni.
 Dependencies
 ------------